NSLS-II-BMM/BeamlineManual/docs/instruments.rst

 Here are photos of some of the sample holder options.
 There are designs which use slots or circle for the sample position.
 The circular holes are 13 mm, which is a common size for a pellet press.
-133mm pellets can usually slip snugly in those holes.
+13 mm pellets can usually slip snugly into those holes.

 Samples can be packed into the slots or holes.
 More commonly, samples are prepared in some manner and affixed to the front of the sample